SCAPA FLOW SINKING DEALS ROYAL NAVY SEVERE BLOW

 Sinking the HMS Royal Oak: German Naval Raid on Scapa Flow, October 14, 1939

 Above: Map showing the route of Guenther Prien’s 218-ft-long submarine, U-47, infiltrating the defenses of Scapa Flow and the destruction of the British battleship HMS Royal Oak, October 14, 1939.
 Scapa Flow controlled the entrances to the North Sea and was considered remote enough from German land-based aircraft to be a safe anchorage (though German reconnaissance aircraft had recently overflown the area).
-A 125‑sq-mile natural harbor, Scapa Flow was surrounded by a ring of islands separated by a half-dozen shallow channels subject to swift flood tides and treacherous currents.
+A 125‑sq-mile/324‑sq‑km natural harbor, Scapa Flow was surrounded by a ring of islands separated by a half-dozen shallow channels subject to swift flood tides and treacherous currents.
 Scapa Flow provided the primary anchorage for the main fleet of the Royal Navy during the First World War and was reactivated at the start of the Second World War, becoming the main base of the Home Fleet, which operated in British territorial waters.
 Scapa Flow’s natural and artificial defenses, while still strong, were recognized as needing improvement.
 In the early weeks after September 3, 1939, harbor defenses were in the process of being strengthened by installing booms and antiaircraft batteries and sinking additional blockships, or weighted hulks held on the seabed by cables anchored on land.

 Left: The mighty British battleship HMS Royal Oak.
 First published in 1938 this image reappeared in the Liverpool Daily Post on October 16, 1939, following the loss of the Royal Oak.

 Right: Lieutenant Commander Guenther Prien (1908–1941).
 Eight years in the German merchant marine, where he rose from lowly cabin boy to first mate, Prien volunteered at age 25 for U‑boat duty under then Fregattenkapitaen (Frigate Captain) Karl Doenitz.
 Prien, since December 1938 skipper of U‑47, was the first member of the Kriegsmarine to receive the Knight’s Cross of the Iron Cross with Oak Leaves, Germany’s highest military decoration in October 1939.
 Under Prien’s command U‑47 sank 30 Allied ships totaling 162,769 tons and damaged nine more in its 10 war patrols.
 Prien’s boldest and most famous exploit was to sink the British battleship HMS Royal Oak at anchor in Scapa Flow, Great Britain’s chief naval base in the Orkney Islands far to the north in Scotland.
 For this he received the nickname “Der Stier (Bull) von Scapa Flow.”
 A few months after sinking the Royal Oak, Prien’s autobiography, Mein Weg Nach Scapa Flow, was published and sold a whopping 750,000 copies.
-U‑47 was last heard from in early March 1941, lost will all hands in waters off the west coast of Scotland.
+U‑47 was last heard from in early March 1941, lost with all hands in waters off the west coast of Scotland.

 Above: Guenther Prien (left) being congratulated on his succesful mission by German Commander of Submarines Commodore Karl Doenitz (middle) and Grand Admiral Erich Raeder, Wilhelmshaven, October 17, 1939.
 Early in the outbreak of hostilities Doenitz had Scapa Flow in his crosshairs and the skilled Prien, though in command of U‑47 for less than a year, was his choice to lead the hazardous undertaking.
 With any luck the attack on the Home Fleet’s main anchorage would nudge the Royal Navy into withdrawing to a less favorable location (from the British perspective), which Doenitz believed would then give his boats and the Kriegsmarine’s surface raiders, consisting of brand new battleships and heavy cruisers, greater access to the resource-rich shipping lanes of the North Atlantic.
 There the two naval branches could inflict a hellish carnage on Britain’s venerable navy and its fleet of 2,000 merchant ships, the largest fleet of tankers and transports in the world.
 The positive propaganda value of the Scapa Flow raid (enhanced respect for the Kriegsmarine and its submarine branch; Commodore Doenitz was swiftly promoted to rear admiral in the wake of the raid) and its negative effect on British morale were not to be discounted, neither in Doenitz’s view nor that of Reich Minister of Propaganda Joseph Goebbels.